Dundalk F.C.

-Dundalk are also the highest-ranked Irish club in European football as measured by UEFA club coefficients.
-They made their European debut in the 1963–64 European Cup and in that campaign, they became the first Irish side to win an away match in Europe.
-Their best performance in the European Cup was in 1979–80, when they reached the last 16.
-They then reached the last 16 of the European Cup Winners' Cup in 1981–82.
-They are the only Irish club to have qualified for the Europa League group stage twice and in 2016–17, they became the first team from Ireland to both win points and win a match at that level of European competition.
-They remain the only Irish team to have done so as of 2022–23.
+They made their European debut in the 1963–64 European Cup, and that season became the first Irish side to win an away match in Europe.
+Their best performance in the European Cup was in 1979–80, when they reached the last 16, and they reached the last 16 of the European Cup Winners' Cup in 1981–82.
+They are the only Irish club to have qualified more than once for the Europa League group stage and, in 2016–17, they became the first team from Ireland to both win points and win a match at that level of European competition.
+They remain the only Irish team to have won points in the Europa League group stage as of the 2025–26 European season.